The Boys in the Band (2020 film): Plot

-Alan tries to leave again but is stopped by Michael, who informs everyone that they are playing a party game: everyone must use the telephone to call the one person they truly believe they have loved.
+Alan tries to leave again but is stopped by Michael, who informs everyone that they are playing a party game: everyone must use the telephone to call the one person they truly believe they love.
 Michael creates a points system based on how far each one can get in their conversations with their true loves.
 Bernard calls the son of his mother's employer, with whom he had a sexual encounter as a teenager.
 After his call goes awry, he only earns 2 points.

 Emory solemnly calls a dentist he had a crush on in high school but his call ends abruptly, earning him 3 points.
 Hank calls his answering service at home and leaves a message for Larry, earning him 7 points.
-Larry loudly disagrees with Hank about the insistence of monogamy in their relationship, leading Michael to deduce that Donald and Larry have had sex in the past.
+Larry loudly disagrees with Hank about the insistence on monogamy in their relationship, leading Michael to deduce that Donald and Larry have had sex in the past.
 Larry uses the kitchen phone to call Hank in the living room.
 His tearful declaration of love earns him 10 points.
 Hank and Larry go upstairs to Michael's room.

 Michael angrily confronts Alan about his closeted relationship in college with a boy named Justin.
-Alan makes a phone call to who Michael believes is Justin, but turns out to be Alan's wife Fran.
+Alan makes a phone call to who Michael believes is Justin but turns out to be Alan's wife Fran.
 Alan tells her he loves her and is coming home to Washington.
 He earns 10 points and leaves as Michael stands defeated.

 Harold informs Michael that no matter what Michael does, he will always be a homosexual, just like the rest of them.
 He departs, taking Cowboy and his presents with him.
 Emory leaves with a distraught Bernard, promising to sober him up on the way home.
 Michael laments over the group's treatment of each other, wishing "if we could just not hate ourselves so much."
 He tells Donald that he never learned what Alan wanted to confide in him.

 As midnight nears, Michael attends Mass at St. Malachy's.
 Donald reads The Golden Notebook on Michael's couch, despite his earlier insistence he would not be spending the night.
-Harold and Cowboy ride in a taxi to Harold's home, Emory and Bernard sit at a late night diner enjoying coffee and buttered toast, Hank and Larry have sex in Michael's bedroom, and Alan sits at a bar drinking alone.
+Harold and Cowboy ride in a taxi to Harold's home, Emory and Bernard sit at a late-night diner enjoying coffee and buttered toast, Hank and Larry have sex in Michael's bedroom, and Alan sits at a bar drinking alone.
 Michael exits Mass; his walk turns into a run as he heads down the street.